Antony Valentini: Work

 Valentini has been working on an extension of the causal interpretation of quantum theory.
-This interpretation had been proposed in conceptual terms in 1927 by Louis de Broglie, was independently re-discovered by David Bohm who brought it to a complete and systematic form in 1952, and was expanded on by Bohm and Hiley.
+This interpretation had been proposed in conceptual terms in 1927 by Louis de Broglie, was independently re-discovered by David Bohm who brought it to a complete and systematic form in 1952, and was expanded on by Bohm and Basil Hiley.
 Emphasizing de Broglie's contribution, Valentini has consistently referred to the causal interpretation of quantum mechanics underlying his work as the "de Broglie–Bohm theory".

 Quantum equilibrium, locality and uncertainty

 In 1991, Valentini provided indications for deriving the quantum equilibrium hypothesis which states that $\rho(x,y,z,t)=|\psi(x,y,z,t)|^2$ in the frame work of the pilot wave theory.
 Valentini showed that the relaxation $\rho(x,y,z,t)$ → $|\psi(x,y,z,t)|^2$ may be accounted for by a H-theorem constructed in analogy to the Boltzmann H-theorem of statistical mechanics.
 Valentini showed that his expansion of the De Broglie–Bohm theory would allow "signal nonlocality" for non-equilibrium cases in which $\rho(x,y,z,t)$ ≠$|\psi(x,y,z,t)|^2$.
 According to Valentini, the universe is fundamentally nonlocal, and quantum theory merely describes a special equilibrium state in which nonlocality is hidden in statistical noise.
 He furthermore showed that an ensemble of particles with known wave function and known nonequilibrium distribution could be used to perform, on another system, measurements that violate the uncertainty principle.

 In 1992, Valentini extended pilot wave theory to spin-$1/2$ fields and to gravitation.